0xKitsune/sstan/docs/Contributing.md

 We reccomend first copying the code from a simple existing pattern such as `address_balance` as a template for your new pattern, and replacing the `OptimizationTarget` name with your new pattern name as a good start.

+### Writing a test
+Now that you have the optimization logic, make sure to write a test suite at the bottom of the file.
+The `address_balance` pattern has all the necessary building blocks you need so that you only need to supply the Solidity code, and how many findings the optimization should identify.

 ### Extractors
 sstan uses a novel approach we call Extractors to extract all nodes of some specific type from the AST of a contract.
 Under the hood extractors leverage a visitor pattern which parses the entirety of the AST by visiting each node in the AST.
 The `Visitor` trait contains a default trait method to visit any node in the AST.
 Each node type in the AST implements the `Visitable` trait allowing us to invoke the `Visitor` pattern at any depth of the AST on any node.
 If this is a bit confusing don't worry, writing a new extractor is actually very simple.
 Lets take a look at the `Extractor` trait!